Thenuri/fresh-express/README.md

     ```sh
     php artisan serve
     ```
-11. Click on the site address to chech the site in your terminal after typint this (php artisan serve) command http://127.0.0.1:8000
+11. Click on the site address to check the site in your terminal after typing this (php artisan serve) command http://127.0.0.1:8000

 The admin user and some of the employees are being created using the database seeder,